Quality Control Testing

 All of our microbiological testing is backed up by an in-house identification service or sub-contracted GMP compliant phenotypic identification services, using mass spectrometry technology.

-For further information on bioburden determination and sterility testing, please visit the links below.
+For further information on bioburden determination and sterility testing, please visit the links in the sidebar.